zanedr/front-end-submissions-public/1610/mod-2/2doBox-pivot/jeff-dan.md

 # Testing

-Provisional - need one piece broken out and unit tested
+Provisional - need one piece broken out and unit tested (DONE!)

 * 3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
 The application makes some use of feature testing.